-Purpose : To set a breakpoint so that a
+Purpose : To set a breakpoint so that a program does not execute fully but instead stops at the specified location.

 A breakpoint allows you to run your program up to a specified address.
 If you used G (see Section 2.3.6) to initiate the run, the contents of the registers are displayed automatically, allowing you to determine if they are as expected.
 The Q mode of execution (see Section 2.3.13) will also stop at the breakpoint but the registers will not be displayed.
 You will be switched to the W mode.
 (See Section 2.3.18.)
 To display the registers, press the STOP key and then use the R command.
 (See Section 2.3.14.)